How to Start an Ecommerce Business From Scratch

 Choosing the Right E-commerce Business Model

 Dropshipping offers low startup costs and minimal inventory risk.
 Private label provides higher margins and brand control but requires upfront investment.
+Buying in bulk can improve margins but increases financial risk.
+This model works best when demand is already proven.

 This model works well for custom products like apparel.
 It removes inventory risk while allowing brand customization.